 In my opinion, introverts are not made to be managers.
 A person who is too shy or afraid to speak his/her mind is going to let people walk all over them.
 If your managerial skills or leadership is challenged frequently, there is a chance you may lose the respect of others in the team.
-To have a manager lead a team that doesn’t respect his or her authority, is a recipe to a chaotic office atmosphere.
+To have a manager lead a team that doesn’t respect his or her authority is a recipe for a chaotic office atmosphere.

 Managers may not need to be extroverts, but they have to be able to exercise greater control on day-to-day affairs in the office.
-They have to come in to lead, to manage, or to deal with problems with courage, understanding and well-planned strategies.
+They have to come in to lead, to manage, or to deal with problems with courage, understanding, and well-planned strategies.
 That said, not all things are rosy for the manager.

 If you dread facing criticism

-Some days will be better than others when you are a manager and during the worse days, criticism will creep in slowly but surely.
+Some days will be better than others when you are a manager, and during the worse days, criticism will creep in slowly but surely.
 It is hard to keep everyone happy.
 If you rule with a tight-fist and deliver results, your subordinates may not like you as much as your boss does.
-If you let your team members flourish in their work but fail to deliver the ROI required, then you’re still in hot soup.
+If you let your team members flourish in their work but fail to provide the ROI required, then you’re still in hot soup.

-Read Also: How To Turn Criticism Into Inspiration
+How to Turn Criticism Into Inspiration

 Or do you shrink from your original plan and take the safer route?
-Do you shy away from criticism and controversy to ensure that you and your team deliver conservative results year in, year out, or do you pump courage into your team to band together and weather the storm?
+Do you shy away from criticism and controversy to ensure that you and your team deliver conservative results year in, year out, or do you pump courage into your organization to band together and weather the storm?

 Managers need to be made of hardened steel because they are accountable for everyone working at the office.
 It is a highly stressful and challenging job.
 You have to answer to a lot of things, some of them, beyond your control or your reach.
 And you will need to create strategies on the fly to fend off the incoming threat.

 For many, a managers’ chair may be the ultimate goal but do consider the alternative.
 To live your dream job, you don’t necessarily have to be a manager.